hacThe/HomeTest/README.md

 [DEMO](https://youtu.be/1EFWcjZfiGA)

-The demo video showcases the following features:
+The demo video highlights the following features:
-- Product listing and search
+- Comprehensive product listing with search, filtering, and sorting capabilities.
-- Favorite product
+- Animated favorite product functionality.
-- Responsive design
+- Fully responsive design for optimal viewing on any device.
+- Two distinct pagination methods: "Load More" and "View by Page."
+- Server-side rendering and Incremental Static Regeneration (ISR) for improved performance.

 ## 🏗️ Project Structure